 Start backup at Specifies when to start a backup.
 The default value is 12:00 PM.
 Back up on Specifies the days of the week when a backup will be performed.
 The default value is Workdays .
 Weekly/Monthly Specifies which day of the week (out of the days selected in the Back up on field) you want to reserve for weekly and monthly backups.
 The default value is Friday .
 With this value, a monthly backup will run on the last Friday of each month.
 Weekly backups will run on all other Fridays.
 If you choose a different day of week, these rules will apply to the day chosen.
 Keep backups Specifies how long you want the backups to be stored in the archive.
 A term can be set in hours, days, weeks, months, or years.
 For monthly backups, you can also select Keep indefinitely if you want them to be saved forever.
 The default values for each backup type are as follows.
 Daily: 5 days (recommended minimum) Weekly: 7 weeks Monthly: indefinitely The retention period for weekly backups must exceed that for daily backups; the monthly backups' retention period must be greater than the weekly backups' retention period.
 We recommend setting a retention period of at least one week for daily backups.

 Backup type Specifies the types of daily, weekly and monthly backups.
 Always full - all the daily, weekly and monthly backups will always be full.
-This is the default selection for cases when a tape drive is selected as a backup location. • Full/Differential/Incremental - daily backups are incremental, weekly backups are differential, and monthly backups are full.
+Full/Differential/Incremental - daily backups are incremental, weekly backups are differential, and monthly backups are full.
 The first backup is always full.
 However, this does not mean that it is a monthly backup.
 It will be kept as a daily, weekly or monthly backup, depending on the day of week it is created.

 A backup is not deleted until all backups that directly depend on it become subject to deletion as well.
-This is why you might see a backup, marked with the icon, for a few days past its expected expiration date.
+This is why you might see a backup, marked with the final might conduct for a few days past its expected expiration date.